-Bryn Mawr is an institution that takes pride not only in a legacy of excellence but also in many grand traditions.
-The Honor Code is a tradition that is woven into all aspects of life on campus at Bryn Mawr, both academic and social.
+Bryn Mawr College is an institution that takes pride not only in a legacy of excellence, but also in many grand traditions.
+The Honor Code is one such tradition that is woven into all aspects of life on campus at Bryn Mawr.
+It is a living document that the Undergraduate student community adopts, “to create an environment in which each member is able to realize their full potential- a potential which is realized through intellectual and social growth.”
+By adopting this document, the Undergraduate student community acknowledges that respect and concern for one another is key to our development, both socially and academically.

 Q: What should I do if I think that someone has violated the Honor Code?

 A: You should always directly confront the community member about what happened.
-If the violation was academic, you should inform the student that she/he has 48 hours to turn her/himself into the Honor Board Head.
-If you think that a social infraction occurred and you are not able to work out the problem during the confrontation, you and the other community member(s) should attempt to resolve the situation using other means such as Mediation (firstname.lastname@example.org), the Counseling Center, or by asking a Dean to facilitate a meaningful conversation.
-Only if these alternate avenues prove unsuccessful, should all of the parties involved contact the Honor Board Head and at that point, the elected members of the Honor Board decide if a Social Honor Board will be convened for a hearing.
+If the violation was academic, you should inform the student that she/he has 48 hours to turn her/himself to the Honor Board Head.
+If you think that a social infraction occurred and you are not able to work out the problem during the confrontation, you and the other community member(s) should attempt to resolve the situation using other means such as the Conflict Resolution Committee, Honor Board Dorm Liaisons, the Counseling Center, or by asking a Hall Advisor or Dean to facilitate (not mediate) a meaningful conversation.
+Only if these alternate avenues prove unsuccessful, should all of the parties involved contact the Head of the Honor Board, and at that point, the elected members of the Honor Board decide if a Social Honor Board will be convened for a hearing.

 Q: How should I confront someone who I think may have violated the Honor Code?

 A: Confrontation is a very serious responsibility and whenever possible, should be done in person.
 Emails, notes, voicemails, instant messages, or blog entries about a possible infraction are unacceptable forms of confrontation.
-If you feel uncomfortable confronting someone in a public place, you may use one of these methods of communication to request a meeting but you should refrain from mentioning the incident until you are able to do so face-to-face.
+If you feel uncomfortable confronting someone, you may use the various forms of communication mentioned above to request a meeting, but you should refrain from mentioning the incident until you are able to do so face-to-face.
+If you feel a confrontation may be unsafe, you may ask to be accompanied by or represented by an Honor Board Liaison or request support from the Conflict Resolution Committee.

-Q: How does this work when I’m at Haverford or Swarthmore?
+Q: How does the Honor Code work when I’m at Haverford or Swarthmore?

 Q: Are there any differences between the BMC and Haverford Honor Codes?